Hard to Be a God (2013 film): Plot

-The black-robed monks of the Order invade the city, seizing power in Arkanar during the night.
-The king and his family has been killed, and the courtiers are executed publicly.
-In the morning, Rumata goes to the torture chambers of the Tower of Joy and rescues Budakh and Baron Pampa, the latter of whom happened to end up there.
-Pampa, trying to escape from the city, is killed by being shot from arrows.
-Afterwards, Rumata talks with Budakh, trying to figure out what the scientist would advise God on how to fix the state of affairs in the world of Arkanar.
-Budakh's answer does not satisfy the Earthling: the weak will replace the strong, but this will not stop the constant struggle for power.
+The black-robed monks of the Order invade the city during the night and seize power in Arkanar.
+The king and his family are killed and the courtiers are publicly executed.
+In the morning, Rumata goes to the torture chambers of the Tower of Joy and rescues Budakh and Baron Pampa, who also happened to end up there.
+While trying to escape from the city, Pampa is killed with arrows.
+Afterward, Rumata talks with Budakh, trying to figure out how the scientist would advise a god to rectify the state of affairs in the world of Arkanar.
+Budakh's answer does not satisfy the Earthman: The weak will replace the strong, but this will not stop the constant struggle for power.
 Rumata and Budakh return home.
-Rumata's castle had survived an attack during the night, leading to two servants being killed, including Uno, a young troublemaker and Rumata's favorite.
-Defeated and tired, Rumata meets Arata the Hunchback, a feared revolutionary figure who tries to convince him to lead the slave uprising with his Earthly technology.
-However, Rumata refuses - time will pass, exploitation and slavery will happen again in a cycle.
+Rumata's castle has survived an attack during the night, although two servants were killed, including Uno, a young troublemaker and Rumata's favorite.
+Defeated and tired, Rumata meets Arata the Hunchback, a feared revolutionary figure, who tries to persuade him to lead a slave uprising with his Earth technology.
+Rumata refuses; time will pass, exploitation and slavery will recur in a never-ending cycle.
 Having given Arata a protective bracelet of the Order, Rumata orders the servants to drive him away with sticks.
-The next day, Ari, Rumata's lover on Arkanar, is killed by a crossbow arrow shot through the back of her head.
-Right then, soldiers of the Order burst into Rumata's house in search of heretics, guided by a certain crippled monk, in whose description it is easy to guess Arata.
-Furious at the murder of Ari, Rumata informs their leader, a former university student named Arima, that he will kill them all, and soon turns his threat into reality.
+The next day, Ari, Rumata's lover on Arkanar, is killed by an arrow shot through the back of her head with a crossbow.
+Right then, soldiers of the Order burst into Rumata's house in search of heretics, guided by a certain crippled monk, by whose description it is easy to guess that it is Arata.
+Furious at the murder of Ari, Rumata declares to their leader, a former university student named Arima, that he will kill them all, and soon makes good on his threat.
 He kills Arima first.
-After disemboweling Arima's body, revealing his still-beating heart, Rumata sets off for the city and massacres all in his way.
+After disemboweling Arima's body, revealing his still-beating heart, Rumata sets off for the city and massacres everyone in his way.